thisrod/theglist/README.md

 The lists are held in a Git repository, with several branches.
 The master branch is intended to contain generic checklists, with steps that almost everyone will follow.
 It does not mention things such as text editors and web browsers, so you should create a branch that includes steps to install the ones you like.
 I suggest you use your login as the name of this branch.
 The branch for thisrod is available as an example.

 You should merge the default branch into your personal branch before you run any list.
 Please update steps on the master branch that fail, and push it to github when you're done.

+If your system breaks, and you update something to get it working again, please add those steps to the [Maintenance Checklist](maintain.md).
+Steps on this list should be idempotent, to avoid harm if someone forgets where they got up to and performs a step twice.
+If this is impossible, the list have a very bold warning.
+I suggest that you delete steps in your personal branch of maintain.md as you perform them.

 The /etc directory has copies of some elusive configuration files.
 These are described in the checklists at the point they are installed.
 Consider adding obscure and generally useful files that you download, with instructions on how to install them.